 In stop-and-go sports such as football, high-speed skilled movements may result in a hamstring muscle injury.
 A quick burst of speed involving the hamstring could cause the muscle to tear.
-This is especially prevalent in an individual who is not properly warmed up prior to activity.
+This is especially prevalent in an individual who is not properly warmed up prior to the activity.

 These types of football injuries may require a lengthy recovery time.
 They may also involve an increased susceptibility for re-injury.

-The good news is that physical therapy will speed up recovery of the strained muscle by improving blood flow, mobility, and integrity of the tissue.
+The good news is that physical therapy will speed up the recovery of the strained muscle by improving blood flow, mobility, and integrity of the tissue.

 Football Injuries of the Knee

 Knee injuries are also among the most common injury endured by football players.
-These injuries typically involve sprains of the ligaments in the knee, most often the medial cruciate ligament, posterior cruciate ligament and anterior cruciate ligament (MCL, PCL and ACL).
-These ligaments are important in maintaining stability of the knee especially during pivoting and starting/stopping movement.
+These injuries typically involve sprains of the ligaments in the knee, most often the medial cruciate ligament, posterior cruciate ligament and anterior cruciate ligament (MCL, PCL, and ACL).
+These ligaments are important in maintaining the stability of the knee especially during pivoting and starting/stopping movement.
 Trauma to these ligaments can vary in severity and may even require surgical intervention to reconstruct the ligament.